 IV.
 Policy Statement

 This Policy extends to recruitment and hiring, working conditions, pay and benefits, professional development opportunities, performance review, promotion, and all other terms and conditions of employment.
-Furthermore, the College shall not discriminate or permit harassment or a hostile environment on the basis of any protected class in employment or the administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other College-administered programs.
+The College shall not discriminate or permit harassment or a hostile environment in employment or the administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other College-administered programs.

 For the accompanying Regulation and for the Internal Procedures for Complaints Alleging Discrimination, Harassment or Hostile Work Environment in the Workplace or Education Programs, see 3.9002R.